Table of Contents

 A benign breast condition refers to a lump, cyst, or nipple discharge (fluid) of the female or male breast that is not cancerous.
-There are numerous benign breast conditions.
 For women, the most common ones are:

 - Fibrocystic breast changes.
 Fibrosis feels like scar tissue and can be rubbery and firm.
 Cysts are sacs filled with fluid.
 They may enlarge and feel tender right before your period.

-- Fibroadenomas.
-These are the most common breast lumps in younger women and are usually very small.
+- These are the most common breast lumps in younger women and are usually small.

 - Fat necrosis.
 These lumps form when areas of fatty breast tissue are damaged.

-- Calcification.
-Small spots of calcium salts can show up anywhere in breast tissue.
-Usually, you can’t feel them and they are not painful.
+- Small spots of calcium salts can show up anywhere in breast tissue.
+Usually, you can’t feel them and they’re not painful.